By Jeff Winters on Jun 27, 2017 9:44:00 AM

 Whether you’re launching ads, engaging via social media, or sending emails, staying “feature-first” in a crowded space doesn’t cut it.

 Stories and quality testimonials are gold in the MSP space.

 Through stories, prospects can learn everything they need to know about your company–it beats chewing through a laundry list of services that look nearly identical to many other options they’re evaluating.

 Maybe one of your founders did network security for the government or served doing ops work overseas.
 That information is rooted in points that make your business more human, more valuable, but maybe most importantly, memorable to someone who’s already trudged through 20 MSPs screenings in the past week.

 Stories humanize you and your business, so do some digging and lead with what makes you different.

 You might have an entire team who does VoIP installs in their sleep, but when it comes to articulating what makes their company better than the one down the street, they’re at a loss for words.

 Instead of blowing your budget staffing out an entire marketing team, look to qualified vendors who, are not only much more cost-effective, but will take the time to understand your business, clearly communicate your value, and get you new customers.

-If you’re unfamiliar with the landscape, deciding on the right business development vehicle can be overwhelming, but with the right tools, it’s a lot easier.
+If you’re unfamiliar with the landscape, deciding on the right business development vehicle can be overwhelming, but with the right tools (like these 5 questions to ask when evaluating a lead generation company), it’s a lot easier.